rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

 * **sonar.cxx.coverage.itReportPath** for integration test coverage
 * **sonar.cxx.coverage.overallReportPath** for overall test coverage

+The plugin handles the three coverage types independent from each other and will do no aggregation for e.g. overall test coverage.
+Your external tool suite is responsible for combining the different coverage reports and providing three reports.

 The C++ Community plugin accepts three different formats for the test coverage reports, which will be recognized automatically:

 * Cobertura XML: the format introduced by [Cobertura](http://cobertura.github.io/cobertura/).